-The Parent-Teacher Organization (PTO), open to all adults in the Chicago Waldorf School community, provides a structural framework for parent participation in the school.
-The PTO actively encourages each of us to participate in the life of the school community, and to support our children’s education.
-The PTO’s mission is to strengthen and enrich our social fabric and to build a supportive and engaged community.
-Each class has one or two designated PTO Reps, parent volunteers who serve as a voice for their class at one of the six PTO meetings during the school year.
-In addition, there are three to four faculty liaisons who represent various grade levels at PTO meetings and discussions.
-The PTO is led by two to three co-chairs, elected by PTO members each year.
-PTO Reps meet monthly and are coordinated by the PTO Council.
-If you are interested in serving in the PTO, contact one of the co-chairs: Judy Shaver-Chungbin ([email protected]), Melissa Bradley ([email protected]), Sarah Mulcahey ([email protected]) & Andrew Potter ([email protected]).
+The Community Council (formerly, Parent-Teacher Organization (PTO), is open to all adults in the Chicago Waldorf School community, provides a structural framework for parent participation in the school.
+The CO actively encourages each of us to participate in the life of the school community, and to support our children’s education.
+The CO's mission is to strengthen and enrich our social fabric and to build a supportive and engaged community.
+Each class has one or two designated CO Reps, parent volunteers who serve as a voice for their class at one of the six CO meetings during the school year.
+In addition, there are three to four faculty liaisons who represent various grade levels at CO meetings and discussions.
+The CO is led by two to three co-chairs, elected by CO members each year.

 - Serving as ambassadors for CWS and Waldorf education

 - Strengthening relationships between parents, teachers, administrative staff and trustees

 - Cultivating community consciousness about—and commitment to—Waldorf education

 - Listening to the community to identify and communicate issues to the administration and the Board of Trustees